Microsoft/vscode-tips-and-tricks/README.md

 ### Open multiple files from Quick Open

 You can open multiple files from **Quick Open** by pressing the Right arrow key.
-This will open the currently selected file in the background and you can continue selecting files from **Quick Open**.
+This will open the currently selected file in the background while you continue selecting files from **Quick Open**.

 ## CLI tool